radgrad/semantic-ui/README.md

 $ npm update
 ```

-To build a new theme and install it in the template, cd into the semantic/ directory, then invoke:
+To build a new theme and install it in the template, cd into the semantic/ directory, then invoke install-dist.sh

 ```
 $ cd semantic
-$ gulp build; ./install-dist.sh
+$ ./install-dist.sh
 ```

 Here's the expected output (elided):

 ```
-[~/github/radgrad/semantic-ui/semantic]-> gulp build; ./install-dist.sh
+[~/github/radgrad/semantic-ui/semantic]-> ./install-dist.sh
 [15:07:58] Using gulpfile ~/github/radgrad/semantic-ui/semantic/gulpfile.js
 [15:07:58] Starting 'build'...
 Building Semantic